bitsgalore/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 ## Validation and integrity testing

 PDFs that are damaged, structurally flawed or otherwise not conformant to the PDF format specification can result in a multitude of problems.
 A number of tools provide error checking and integrity testing functionality.
 This can range from limited structure checks, to full (claimed) validation against the filespec.
 It's important to note that none of the tools mentioned here are perfect, and some faults that are picked up by one tool may be completely ignored by another one and vice versa.
 So it's often a good idea to try multiple tools.
+A good example of this approach can be found in [this blog post by Micky Lindlar](https://openpreservation.org/blogs/trouble-shooting-pdf-validation-errors-a-case-of-pdf-hul-38/).

 ### Validate with Pdfcpu